-5.1.1.1.
+5.1.1.2.
 Front outboard designated seating positions

-When measured in accordance with paragraph 7.1.1., the top of a head restraint located in a front outboard designated seating position shall have a height of: (a) not less than 800 mm in at least one position of head restraint adjustment; and (b) not less than 750 mm in any position of head restraint adjustment.
-See exception in 5.1.1.3 of this regulation.
+The top of a head restraint located in a front outboard designated seating position shall, except as provided in paragraph 5.1.1.4. of this regulation, have a height of: (a) not less than 800 mm in at least one position of head restraint adjustment, and (b) not less than 750 mm in any position of head restraint adjustment.

-5.1.1.2.
+5.1.1.3.
 Front centre designated seating positions equipped with head restraints

-When measured in accordance with paragraph 7.1.1., the top of a head restraint located in the front centre designated seating position shall have a height not less than 750 mm in any position of adjustment.
-See exception in paragraph 5.1.1.3. of this regulation.
+The top of a head restraint located in the front centre designated seating position shall have a height of not less than 750 mm in any position of adjustment, except as provided in paragraph 5.1.1.4. of this regulation.

-5.1.1.3.
+5.1.1.4.
 Exception